113ll3/Ibmclouddocscli/idt/commands.md

 ## pipeline-log
 {: #pipeline-log}

-View recent pipeline logs by using the `pipeline-log` command.
+View recent Classic pipeline logs by using the `pipeline-log` command.

 * If the pipeline ID is specified as an argument, all logs for all jobs in all stages are printed for that pipeline.
 * If the stage ID flag is populated, the logs are filtered by that stage in the pipeline.